datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    This tells $productName$ that Consul is a service discovery endpoint.

-   The `ConsulResolver` is opt-in.
-In other words, after applying the `ConsulResolver` you need to add `resolver: consul-dc1` in each `Mapping` that you want to use this resolver for.
-Otherwise
-   $productName$ will use your default resolver, and the service associated with that `Mapping` will not be registered in Consul.
+   You must set the resolver to your `ConsulResolver` on a per-`Mapping` basis, otherwise for that `Mapping` $productName$ uses the default resolver.
+That is, in order for a `Mapping` to make use of a service registered in Consul, you need to add `resolver: consul-dc1` to that `Mapping`.

    For more information about resolver configuration, see the [resolver reference documentation](../../topics/running/resolvers).
    (If you're using Consul deployed elsewhere in your data center, make sure the `address` points to your Consul FQDN or IP address).

-2. Deploy the Quote demo application.
+2. Deploy the Quote of the Moment demo application.
 Use `kubectl` to apply the following manifest:

    ```shell
    kubectl apply -f <<EOF